mpv-player/mpv/DOCS/man/vo.rst

     Graphical output for the terminal, using sixels.
 Tested with ``mlterm`` and ``xterm``.

     Note: the Sixel image output is not synchronized with other terminal output from mpv, which can lead to broken images.
     The option ``--really-quiet`` can help with that, and is recommended.
+    On some platforms, using the ``--vo-sixel-buffered`` option may work as well.

     You may need to use ``--profile=sw-fast`` to get decent performance.